Health professional: Optometry

 Optometry is a field traditionally associated with the correction of refractive errors using glasses or contact lenses, and treating eye diseases.
 Optometrists also provide general eye care, including screening exams for glaucoma and diabetic retinopathy and management of routine or eye conditions.
 Optometrists may also undergo further training in order to specialize in various fields, including glaucoma, medical retina, low vision, or paediatrics.
-In some countries, such as the UK, USA, and Canada, Optometrists may also undergo further training in order to be able to perform some surgical procedures.
+In some countries, such as the United Kingdom, United States, and Canada, Optometrists may also undergo further training in order to be able to perform some surgical procedures.

 Diagnostics

 Medical diagnosis providers are health workers responsible for the process of determining which disease or condition explains a person's symptoms and signs.
 It is most often referred to as diagnosis with the medical context being implicit.
 This usually involves a team of healthcare providers in various diagnostic units.
 These include radiographers, radiologists, Sonographers, medical laboratory scientists, pathologists, and related professionals.